hdShang/arxiv-daily/docs/cs-RO/2025-05-03/papers/250501709v3-robridge-a-hierarchical-architecture-bridging-cognition-and-executio.md

 ---
 layout: default
-title: RoBridge: A Hierarchical Architecture Bridging Cognition and Execution for General Robotic Manipulation
+title: "RoBridge: A Hierarchical Architecture Bridging Cognition and Execution for General Robotic Manipulation"
 ---

 # RoBridge: A Hierarchical Architecture Bridging Cognition and Execution for General Robotic Manipulation